INTERESTING FACTS ABOUT URANUS !!!

 A day on Uranus is 17.24 Earth hours.
 A day on Earth is 23.934 hours.

 A planet’s day is the time it takes the planet to spin or rotate once on it’s axis.

 Uranus takes 84 Earth years to complete one journey around the Sun.

 Uranus and Neptune are gas giants like Jupiter and Saturn.
 These two planets are quite similar and are made of the same materials, but their looks hide many differences.

 Uranus is named after the Roman God of the sky.

-Astronomers believe at some point in the distant past, an object the size of Earth somehow crashed into Uranus and tilted it of center, as now it orbits the Sun on its side.
+Astronomers believe at some point in the distant past, an object the size of Earth somehow crashed into Uranus and tilted it off center, as now it orbits the Sun on it’s side.

-Uranus spins from east to west, instead of from west to east like every other planet, except Venus.
+Uranus spins from east to west, instead of west to east, like every other planet, except Venus.

-Miranda, one of Uranus’s Moons, has a surface full of icy cliffs and craters which scientists believe is because of large asteroids striking the surface.
+Miranda, one of Uranus’s Moons, has a surface full of icy cliffs and craters, which scientists believe is from large asteroids striking the surface.

 Voyager, launched in 1977, was one of two space probes sent up to study the Giant Solar System.
 It passed Uranus in 1986, and is now passing through the outer reaches of the Solar System.